-...have been built up a reputation far and wide for their KellyBronze turkeys.
+...has built up a reputation far and wide for her KellyBronze turkeys.

 Our aim is to help educate the younger generation on where their food comes from and how it is produced.
 Our farm is open for the local schools to visit in June and July from when the day-old poults arrive.
 We have gained a 5 star Health and Hygiene Certificate from South Northamptonshire Council.